Did you know that fertilizing your Pothos plant can make all the difference in keeping it healthy and thriving?

 Pothos Fertilizer: Everything You Need to Know

-Pothos aren’t big eaters.
-However, pothos loses vigor and become more sensitive to pests and disease when they lack enough nutrients.
+Pothos aren’t heavy feeders but lose vigor and become more sensitive to pests and disease due to inadequate nutrients.

 The Right Time to Fertilize Pothos

 You must first determine the current nutrient status of your soil before applying fertilizer.

 For this, you must test the soil your Pothos is thriving because plants use up different quantities yearly.

 However, you must avoid fertilizing them in winter as the plant goes dormant.